sst/guide/_chapters/add-a-create-note-api.md

 }
 ```

 The `body` here corresponds to the `event.body` that we reference in our function.
 We are passing it in as a JSON encoded string.
+Note that, for the `attachment` we are just pretending that there is a file called `hello.jpg` that has already been uploaded.

 And to invoke our function we run the following in the root directory.